AadityaGupta11/RESUME_COMP3040/README.md

 6. Click `Propose file change`.

 #### STEP 5: Creating the Configuration File for Jekyll
-We'll be utilising Jekyll to create a static site and add a theme to your resume.
-Jekyll is a static site generator that lets you build websites and blogs by utilising templates to produce the pages from material you write in Markdowwn or HTML.
 We need to build a _config.yml in order to use Jekyll to construct a static site and apply a theme.
 From the repository:
 1. Click on the `Add file` dropdown button and select `Create new file`
 2. A text editor will appear.
 At the top of it, there is an empty field.
 Write the name your file as _config.yml
 3. In the text editor, copy this code below

 ```
-remote_theme: pages-themes/slate@v0.2.0 # this line adds the slate theme of Jekyll.
-You can replace "slate@v0.2.0" with your preferred theme.
+remote_theme: the theme name
 plugins:
-- jekyll-remote-theme # add this line to the plugins list if you already have one
+- jekyll-remote-theme # add this line to the plugins list
 title: "RESUME OF [Your Name]"
 ```
 4. CLick on the `Commit changes` button at the bottom.